formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 ```
 !!! tip "Solution"
     ```julia
+        # 1. Assign the integer value 42 to a variable named the_answer_to_life.
         the_answer_to_life = 42

+        # 2. Assign the string "Julia is fun!" to a variable named yay.
         yay = "Julia is fun!"

+        # 3. Assign the value of 1 + √2 divided by 2 to the variable φ (phi).
         φ = (1 + sqrt(2)) / 2

+        # Print out the variables.
         println("The answer to life: ", the_answer_to_life)
         println("Yay: ", yay)
         println("Phi: ", φ)